rpetrina/browsertestframework/README.md

 * This step may take some time to complete while docker creates the images needed.

-## Step 4: Run the tests using the gaugejavaselenium container
+## Step 4: Run the tests using the browsertestframework_javagaugeselenium container

 * Note: On windows, use %cd% instead of $PWD